 Following a liver biopsy, you—or a friend or family member who is with you if you’re still groggy—will receive instructions on how to care for yourself after the procedure.
 You should follow all instructions.
 Instructions may vary, depending on the type of liver biopsy you had.

 Talk with your doctor about when you can resume your usual activities.
 After a liver biopsy, doctors often recommend avoiding intense activity and heavy lifting for up to 1 week.

 After a liver biopsy, a pathologist will examine the biopsy tissue with a microscope to look for signs of damage or disease.
 Biopsy results typically take a few days or longer to come back.

 What are the risks of liver biopsy?

-The risks of a liver biopsy include complications such as the following.
+The risks of liver biopsy include complications such as the following.

 This content is provided as a service of the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), part of the National Institutes of Health.
 The NIDDK translates and disseminates research findings through its clearinghouses and education programs to increase knowledge and understanding about health and disease among patients, health professionals, and the public.
 Content produced by the NIDDK is carefully reviewed by NIDDK scientists and other experts.